isla-gg/isla-gg.github.io/README.md

-# Start a F**king Blog!
+# ISLA.GG

-Repo for the startafuckingblog.com website
+Repo for the `isla.gg` website.
+Enjoy its copious content!